 Alumni New Works is a project-based award program intended to support the cutting edge contemporary creative practices of Headlands Alumni.
 The program offers support in the form of return visits of two to six weeks, along with cash grants of $1000-$5000 to assist with project execution.
-For 2014, a minimum of three such grants will be awarded in support of noteworthy projects.
+For 2015, four grants have been awarded in support of noteworthy projects.

 - Support projects in the critically underfunded realm of cutting edge contemporary creative practices, of which Headlands Alumni are distinguished